BSW, AfD, Kellogg, Appeasement, and NATO

 From the Inflation Reduction Act, $61 billion in climate funding has been awarded for more than 6,100 projects (excluding loans, direct government spending, and tax credits) through September 5, 2024.
 We estimate that the IRA has just over $33 billion (or 35 percent) in remaining funding....

 With our property in Nebraska, we have been trying our best as private individuals to participate in these efforts, with the expert assistance and cooperation of the Lower Platte South Natural Resources District.
 See photo below.
 We estimate that the carbon sequestration from this 71 acre conservation easement amounts to at least 100 metric tons of CO2e annually.
 Unfortunately, this seems to be a rare project.
-We are trying to encourage others, including state and local governments eligible for these funds, to do their part with their own appropriate properties.
+We are trying to encourage others, including state and local governments eligible to be partners with these funds, to do more carbon sequestration through conservation.

 Election 2024 Choices